-Surrounded by the sultry heat of desert, expats will find that the lifestyle in Dubai largely revolves around activities best accompanied by air conditioning – apart from those adrenaline junkies who like to play on the dunes with bikes and trucks, or surf the waves with kiteboards and windsurfers.
+Surrounded by the sultry heat of the desert, expats will find that the lifestyle in Dubai largely revolves around activities best accompanied by air conditioning – apart from those adrenaline junkies who like to play on the dunes with bikes and trucks, or surf the waves with kiteboards and windsurfers.

 But for an expat community lured to the emirate by inflated salaries and visions of tax-free wealth, heavy heat means that shopping and indoor entertainment options make up the epicentre of life and go nicely with the extra income.

 Nightlife in Dubai

 Expats can enjoy a vibrant social atmosphere as Dubai dishes up a heady dose of everything from indoor snowboarding to phenomenal music festivals to world-class restaurants, and there always seems to be a fellow partner in crime anxious to engage.

 Most of Dubai’s nightlife is centred on the hotels due to the strict liquor laws, and it’s not uncommon to find expats gathered around hotel bars until the wee hours when last rounds are being called.

 However, a few clubs and nightlife spots do exist outside the hotels; Arabic nightclubs have become increasingly popular with locals and expats over the years.

 Shopping in Dubai

 For the expat whose idea of fun is relegated to cruising the aisles, Dubai’s city centre can be thrilling, with selections of malls, souks and specialist stores on offer.
 Authentic Bedouin paraphernalia, Persian-style carpets and textiles abound at the local markets, while brand names and electronic goods can be scooped up for relatively cheaper than elsewhere in the world.